The Association: Happy Together Again and the 1960s package tours

 In February 1985 the band carried on as Alexander, Giguere, Ramos and Gougeon recruited new members: Paul Beach (vocals, bass, who had also played in the Happy Together Again show band) and Bruce Pictor (vocals, drums, percussion, who had played alongside Beach in Puckett's group in the early 1980s).

 Gougeon was replaced in early 1987 by Chris Urmston but was himself succeeded by Paul Holland later the same year.
 In 1989, when Beach quit, Holland switched over to bass as Gougeon then rejoined for a ten-year stint from 1989 to 1999 before illness in his family called him away.
 He was replaced by Jordan Cole, son of the band's original bassist, Brian Cole; Jordan first played with the band on a Caribbean Christmas cruise in December 1998, when he was asked to fill in for Holland on bass.

 Besides the Happy Together tour, the group became mainstays on many other 1960s package tours, including the 1988 Super 60s Tour with Gary Puckett, the Grass Roots, and the Turtles; and Dick Clark's American Bandstand Tour in 1989, alongside the Spinners, the Guess Who and the Drifters, sponsored by VH1.

 Alexander turned in his notice in early 1989.
 Larry Ramos's brother Del, who had started audio mixing for the group in the 1970s, and then again in the early 1980s, and had begun adding his voice to the mix from the sound board from 1985 on, also assumed bass duties in 1999 after Holland left to tend to his light and sound company.
 Bob Werner (vocals, guitar, bass), who had been the band's light man and road manager in 1974–75 and fill-in member as needed from 1994 on, was also a member of the group from 1999 to 2008.

 During the 1980s and 1990s, the group's recorded output was minimal.
-They recorded a few new tracks and some covers of popular 1960s songs for a few compilation albums on the Hitbound label made through RadioShack's Tandy Corporation in the mid-1980s, including their first cover of "Walk Away Renée" that was recorded in collaboration with their original producer, Curt Boettcher, for the Mike Love and Dean Torrence 1983 cassette tape Rock 'n' Roll City, two Christmas covers contributed to another Radio Shack album, Scrooge's Rock 'n' Roll Christmas (that was also a 1984 TV special), and an album of 1960s tunes called New Memories (1983).
-They also re-recorded some of their older material and even more cover songs for another album, Vintage, for CBS in 1983 and put out yet another album full of covers, The Association 95: A Little Bit More, in 1995 from On Track Records (based in New York City), produced by John Allen Orofino and Stan Vincent.
-A Little Bit Mores featured single was their second remake of the Left Banke's "Walk Away Renée".
+They recorded a few new tracks and some covers of popular 1960s songs for a few compilation albums on the Hitbound label made through RadioShack's Tandy Corporation in the mid-1980s.
+These recordings included their first cover of "Walk Away Renée", which was recorded in collaboration with their original producer, Curt Boettcher, for the Mike Love and Dean Torrence 1983 cassette tape Rock 'n' Roll City.
+They contributed two Christmas covers to another Radio Shack album, Scrooge's Rock 'n' Roll Christmas (that was also a 1984 TV special).
+In 1983 they recorded an album of 1960s tunes called New Memories.
+They re-recorded some of their older material and even more cover songs for another album, Vintage, for CBS in 1983.
+They released yet another album comprising covers, The Association 95: A Little Bit More, in 1995 through On Track Records (located in New York City), produced by John Allen Orofino and Stan Vincent.
+The featured single from A Little Bit More was their second rendition of the Left Banke's 1966 hit "Walk Away Renée".